Chapter 12 - Noise

 The Department uses this same definition when evaluating State Highway System (SHS) projects without federal funding.

 For local agency Federal-aid transportation projects "off" the (SHS) (Local Assistance projects) the determination as to whether or not a project is a Type I Project and the decision to prepare a Noise Study (NSR), is made during completion of the Preliminary Environmental Study (PES) form.
-Instructions for determining Type I Projects are provided in the Local Assistance Procedures Manual, Chapter 6, Exhibit B, #3 and 4.
+Instructions for determining Type I Projects are provided in the Local Assistance Procedures Manual (PDF), Chapter 6, Exhibit B, #3 and 4.

 After the determination is made that the project is a Type I project, the next step in the analysis is to determine whether the project would result in a noise impact that requires consideration of noise abatement.
 To make this determination, several steps must be taken: